johannschopplich/nuxt-prepare/docs/config/index.md

    * @remarks
    * If set to `false`, all scripts will be ignored when running `nuxi prepare`.
 If you want to
    * exclude specific scripts, use the object syntax for the `scripts` option and set the
-   * `runOnPrepare` property individually for each script.
+   * `runOnNuxtPrepare` property individually for each script.
    *
    * @default true
    */
-  runOnPrepare?: boolean
+  runOnNuxtPrepare?: boolean
 }
 ```